Good Friday occurs between March 20 and April 23 on the Friday

 and commemorates the crucifixion of Jesus.

-This year, mark your calendar for Friday, April 10, 2020 when Good Friday is observed among Christians worldwide.
+This year, mark your calendar for Friday, April 15, 2022 when Good Friday is observed among Christians around the world.

-from noon until 3:00 p.m. to symbolize Jesus' last hours on the cross.
-In Catholic churches especially this includes The Stations of the Cross - a reenactment of the procession
+Today, Christian churches traditionally hold no masses on Good Friday.
+Instead, silence is observed from noon until 3:00 p.m. to symbolize Jesus' last hours on the cross.
+In Roman Catholic churches, Good Friday may also be observed with The Stations of the Cross - a reenactment of the procession

 to Mount Calvary where Jesus was crucified.

-Meanwhile, in neighborhood bakeries throughout Europe and North America another tradition marks Good Friday in the form of hot cross buns.
-Topped with sugar icing in the sign of the cross, hot cross buns have come to symbolize the crucifixion on Good Friday.
+In neighborhood bakeries, another tradition marks Good Friday in the form of hot cross buns.
+Topped with sugar icing in the sign of the cross, hot cross buns have come to symbolize the crucifixion.

 Throughout Honduras, El Salvador, and Guatemala "alrombras," -- religious artworks of colorful sand and sawdust -- are created on city streets to mark the way for religious processions.
 In New Zealand, TV commercials are banned until noon on Good Friday out of respect for the solemn religious observance.

 While it may not be an official holiday in many areas of the world (the US included) schools, banks, and business may close for the day to observe the Friday before Easter.